peter aeberli

 Add this expertise to your shortlist

-As counsel, Peter has been instructed to advise on and appear principally on construction and arbitration related matters in the Technology and Court Court (TCC) and the County Courts.
-He has appeared in the Court of Appeal (TWF Printers Ltd v.
+Work as counsel includes advising on and appearing principally on construction and arbitration related matters in the Technology and Court Court (TCC) and the County Courts, has also appeared in the Court of Appeal (TWF Printers Ltd v.
 Interserve Project Services [2006] BLR 299).
-He has been instructed to draft contractual documentation including amendments to JCT contracts.
-He also advises and represents parties in arbitration, adjudication and mediation proceedings.
+Receives instructions to draft contractual documentation including amendments to JCT contracts.
+Advises and represents parties in arbitration, adjudication and mediation proceedings.

-Overseas work has included advising parties in Latvia and in South Africa on contractual (FIDIC) and arbitration matters.
+Overseas work has included advising parties in Latvia, Vietnam and in South Africa on contractual (FIDIC) and arbitration matters.

 An experienced arbitrator, adjudicator and mediator, Peter receives appointments by party agreement and from bodies such as the ICC (sole arbitrator and president), LCIA (sole, presiding and wing arbitrator), FIDIC, Engineer’s Ireland, the CIArb, RICS and RIBA.
 Peter was invited by ICDR (American Arbitration Association) to chair a tribunal, but had to decline, for personal reasons.